The Letter People: Original program

-Elayne Reiss-Weimann and Rita Friedman created the concept of Letter People as teachers in Nanuet, New York.
+Elayne Reiss-Weimann and Rita Friedman, two teachers from George Miller Elementary in Nanuet, New York, created the concept of Letter People.
 In 1964, first-grade teacher Reiss-Weimann formed the original idea for the Letter People.
 She had struggled daily to draw the attention of her 24 students (who were typical first-graders, eager and rambunctious) in a distraction-fond hallway classroom at the overcrowded school.
 Weimann collaborated with an early childhood coordinator, Rita Friedman, to create an educational program that revolved around 26 anthropomorphic characters, each representing a letter of the alphabet, to teach beginning readers how to "decode" or "sound out" the consonants and vowels that form words.
 They embodied the basic rules of phonics into stories about this clan of make-believe pictograms called the Letter People.

 Each letter of the alphabet had a distinct characteristic to help children learn not only the letter but the sound the letter represents in the written word.
 For example, Mister M has a munching mouth, Mister N has a noisy nose and Mister T has tall teeth.
 The characters were painted on large, two-dimensional portrait cards.
 Each character was given an engaging personality to help the teacher bring her or him alive in the classroom, and each character had a song (or a poem at the time) to help children recall the distinguishing feature and sound.
 With the help of the Letter People, children remained on-task, learned more quickly, and retained what they learned.
 From the beginning, the children viewed the Letter People like real people and not just letters of the alphabet, phonics devices, or toys.
 On one occasion, when the Letter People had to be shipped to another school, the children insisted that holes would be placed in the boxes so that the Letter People could breathe as they traveled.

-Weimann and Friedman later sold the idea to New Dimensions in Education, Inc. (based in Plainview, New York, and later in Norwalk, Connecticut) which, in turn, copyrighted and published The Letter People educational products in 1968.
-Liz Callen was hired by NDE to design the looks of the characters.
-NDE developed the concept into classroom programs: Alpha One in 1968, and Alpha Time in 1974.
+Weimann and Friedman later sold the idea in 1968 to the newly founded New Dimensions in Education, Inc. (based in Plainview, New York, and later in Norwalk, Connecticut) which, in turn, copyrighted and published The Letter People educational products in April of 1969.
+NDE developed the concept into classroom programs: Alpha One in 1968, and Alpha Time in 1972.
+Subsequently, NDE entered into a licensing agreement with Arista, granting Arista the exclusive rights to distribute The Letter People materials in schools and libraries, while NDE retained control over the home and trade markets.